We booked the bus with wifi

 Much more than a mere vehicle taking you from Banff to Vancouver, riding the bus will expose you to some of the most stunning panoramas while enroute to your final bus stop.

 Buses are energy-efficient.
 Carrying a passenger over 100 kms by coach only takes 0.6-0.9 liters of gas.
 Compare that to the 2.6 liters required by high-speed train, 6.6 liters by airplane and 7.6 liters by gas-powered car, and it's clear that the bus is a more environmentally-conscious option for your bus transportation from Banff to Vancouver.

 Create your own real life musical score by curating a personalized bus travel playlist - the perfect accompaniment to your bus ride from Banff to Vancouver.

 One of the longest bus route in the world goes all the way from Ontario to Alberta in Canada (with the same bus).
 This trip is 3,435 km or 2,135 miles long and the price is a bit under $100.

 The word 'bus' is an abbreviation of 'omnibus" which means 'for all' in Latin as buses were meant to be transportation for everybody.

 The average number of passengers on a coach bus is 32 meaning that a bus could replace a minimum of at least 30 cars!

-Busbud helps you easily search, compare and book intercity bus tickets on a worldwide scale with our comprehensive list of bus routes and schedules.
-With several language and currency options available, Busbud seeks to cater to international bus travellers no matter where they are in the world.
+Busbud.com makes it easy for you to find, compare and book city-to-city bus tickets, all over the world.
+We save you the extra trip to the bus station.
+With Busbud, wherever you go, you have a worldwide bus station within reach and available in your own language and currency.
 Busbud prides itself on its worldwide partnerships.
-We make it possible for you to buy tickets with its large network of trustworthy bus partners like Greyhound, Megabus, Eurolines, ALSA, iDBUS, National Express and many others.
+We make it possible for you to buy tickets with its large network of trustworthy bus partners like Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others.